psicofil/Macros_FreeCAD/README.md

 This macro creates a curve described by parametric equations x(t), y(t) and z(t).
 With the possibility to choose between b-spline and polyline for the type of line between points.
 ![ScreenShot](PreviewPictures/ParametricCurve.png)
-Old video demonstration can be found in youtube at the following address: video demonstration can be found in youtube at the following address: https://www.youtube.com/watch?v=DZb7z5HKU6k
+Old video demonstration can be found in youtube at the following address: https://www.youtube.com/watch?v=DZb7z5HKU6k

 # AnimatedConstrain Macro